Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

 description: A blog about how to implement OpenXR rendering into a custom C++ engine.
 toc: true
 ---
-# This blog post is unfinished and still a work in progress!
-# Note to self: Add vid and screenshot in the intro!
 ## Intro

 I am Justin, a second year student at BUAS and for the past 7 weeks, I have been working on implementing OpenXR into a custom engine made by the lecturers here called "Bee".